 Varied walking mostly on the South West Coast Path but with sections through open meadows and along country lanes.
 Some steep, but relatively short, ascents and descents along with some clifftop walking, but a head for height is not necessary.

-Arrive in Weymouth and take a taxi (5 mins, payable locally) to your contemporary B&B right on the town's splendid Georgian Esplanade.
-Stroll the amazing sands, visit the bustling C17 harbour or take a taxi (5 mins) to the C16 Sandsfoot Castle - one of Henry VIII's Device Forts.
+Arrive in Weymouth and take a taxi (5 mins, payable locally) to your hotel close to the town's splendid Georgian Esplanade.
+Stroll the amazing sands, visit the bustling 17th century harbour or take a taxi (5 mins) to the 16th century Sandsfoot Castle - one of Henry VIII's Device Forts.

 You stay at the Hotel Rembrandt (breakfast included)